Boards.ie: Structure

-Currently, Tom Murphy is operating as acting Managing Director after the departure of the previous Managing Director, Gerry Shanahan, in February 2009.
+Currently, Tom Murphy is operating as acting managing director after the departure of the previous managing director, Gerry Shanahan, in February 2009.
 There are over 1,350 forums, public and private.

-It is operated by Boards.ie Limited, an Irish Commercial Company, more specifically in the same headquarters of Daft.ie (DAFT MEDIA LIMITED), in Golden Lane, Dublin 8 which are both owned by the Distilled Media Group Boards.ie Limited is considered a small company, since its balance sheet total does not exceed 4.4million euro, and is registered as a commercial company involved in "computer and related activities.".
+It is operated by Boards.ie Limited, an Irish Commercial Company, more specifically in the same headquarters of Daft.ie (DAFT MEDIA LIMITED), in Golden Lane, Dublin 8, both of which are owned by the Distilled Media Group.
+Boards.ie Limited is considered a small company, since its balance sheet total does not exceed 4.4million euro, and is registered as a commercial company involved in "computer and related activities."
 Boards.ie Ltd was set up on Mon the 24th of Jan 2000 in Dublin 8.

-The company's current directors Paul Kenny, Eamonn Fallon, Odhran Ginnity, John Breslin and Thomas G Murphy have been the director of 24 other Irish companies between them; 6 of which are now closed.
-Boards.Ie Limited has 3 shareholders.
-Boards.ie started life as a forum for the computer game ‘Quake’ in 1998.
+Boards.ie started life as a forum for the computer game, Quake, in 1998.
 It was registered as a company two years later.
-In 2008, it was considered one of the largest indigenous Irish websites online.
+In 2008, it was considered one of the largest indigenous Irish websites.
 However, its latest accounts show it had accumulated losses of €445,000 and rising, dropping more than €100,000 in those 12 months alone.
 It also had a hole of €65,000 in its balance sheet, a full four years after Daft got involved.

 A new forum can be proposed by anyone, but requires a certain amount of support from other members.
 Most users do not pay any usage fees, although subscription is offered with benefits such as custom avatars and a change of username, amongst other features.